Most Haunted

 Most Haunted is a British paranormal reality television series.
-Following complaints, the broadcast regulator, Ofcom, ruled that it was an entertainment show, not a legitimate investigation into the paranormal, and "should not be taken seriously".

 Most Haunted was first shown on Living TV between 2002 and 2010.
 However, it has since been revived on TV and online, via an official mobile app and YouTube Channel.
 Presented by Yvette Fielding, the programme investigates purported paranormal activity in a range of locations, mainly within the United Kingdom.
 The series was produced by Antix Productions.

 After four years off-air, Fielding and Karl Beattie, the producer of the programme, confirmed that, following a successful online episode, Most Haunted would be returning to screens in August 2014, aired by Really.

-In July 2019, Beattie announced that Really TV would no longer be broadcasting any new episodes of Most Haunted.
+In July 2019, Beattie announced that Really TV would no longer be making new episodes of Most Haunted.
 However, repeats of previous series on Really TV will continue to air occasionally on the channel.
 Most Haunted new episodes, live events, and new extra content, including outtakes and behind the scenes material, will continue to be produced, and these will now air on the official Most Haunted YouTube channel to an international audience.
 A new channel is being sought by Antix Productions to air the new series.
 However, until this channel is found, all new material from Most Haunted will now be available on its YouTube channel.

 Over 300 episodes of the programme have been broadcast to date.

 Cancellation and revival

-On August 12, 2011, it was announced that Sky Living had officially axed Most Haunted and had returned the rights to the show to Yvette Fielding and Karl Beattie.
+On 12 August 2011 it was announced that Sky Living had officially axed Most Haunted and had returned the rights to the show to Yvette Fielding and Karl Beattie.

 In 2012, it was revealed that Antix Productions partnered with Lionsgate to redevelop Most Haunted.

 In July 2013, Karl Beattie began scouting new locations for a new series of Most Haunted.

-In April 2014, Yvette Fielding confirmed in an interview with Channel 4's Sunday Brunch that Most Haunted would be returning to television in late 2014; this was later confirmed on June 4, 2014.
+In April 2014, Yvette Fielding confirmed in an interview with Channel 4's Sunday Brunch that Most Haunted would be returning to television in late 2014; this was later confirmed on 4 June 2014.
 It was later confirmed that Really would be the new home of Most Haunted.

 Really ended its partnership with Most Haunted in the summer of 2019, with the new owners of Really, Discovery, Inc. deciding to concentrate on importing American paranormal programming rather than the British-based Most Haunted.

 Most Haunted moved its new content onto its new YouTube channel, which aired new Most Haunted material, shorter Most Haunted episodes, weekly live streams with Karl, Yvette, and Mary Beattie, and also live events at Halloween and other times.
+Contrary to opening captions on broadcast versions of the programme, current episodes now display opening wording stressing the Most Haunted team stand by the findings of their investigations (as YouTube have no rules or regulations on the legitimacy of paranormal content on the platform, unlike OFCOM).